jocicnemanja/react-redux-command-query-separation-pattern/README.md

-# This is React project with Airbnb linting rules and Storybook
+# This is React-Redux project using Redux Middlewares to implement Command Query Separation pattern for main architecture

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).